toniberlin/ai-powered-ecommerce-search/README.md

 # AI-Powered E-commerce Search

-A Next.js application that demonstrates AI-powered product search using Pinecone vector database.
-The application displays a responsive grid of products from Zara's catalog, leveraging vector search capabilities for enhanced product discovery.
+A Next.js application that demonstrates AI-powered product search.
+The application displays a responsive grid of products from Zara's catalog, leveraging vector search capabilities for enhanced product discovery using an AI powered personal shopping assistant.

 ## Features